taustation-fan/players-guide/README.md

 You can obtain weapons in the following ways:

 * You can find them while scavenging in the Ruins.
+* Successful combat from random encounters in the Ruins can also reward you with weapons or armor.
 * Some missions give you a weapon as reward.
 * Sometimes Discreet Work gives you a weapon as reward.
 * Discreet Work often involves stealing or finding a weapon, and delivering it